openaustralia/planningalerts/app/views/atdis/_guidance.md

 * Suburbs (one or more)
 * Postcodes (one or more)

-Make sure you also test combinations of the searches (for instance a search on suburb and street names at the same time)
+Make sure you also test combinations of the searches, for instance a search on suburb and street names at the same time.

 #### Step 5 - Test feed URLs for individual applications